chrisjackson-pellicle/PAV/README.md

 ### 1. Genome Annotation
 - Processes input FASTA files using Chloë
 - Performs initial annotation on original sequences
-- Linearizes genomes upstream of psbA gene
+- Linearizes genomes upstream of a specified gene (default: psbA)
 - Re-annotates linearized sequences

+**Linearization Process:**
+- The tool identifies the specified gene in the annotated genome
+- Linearizes the circular genome by cutting upstream of the gene start position
+- Creates a new FASTA file with the linearized sequence
+- Re-annotates the linearized sequence to ensure proper feature coordinates

-### 2. Annotation Validation
+### 2. Reference Validation
+- Loads reference sequences from multiple sources (CDS, rRNA, and tRNA)
 - Validates gene annotations against reference data
 - Checks for gene length outliers, internal stop codons, and non-canonical start and stop codons
 - Generates detailed reports